 Water: 16 parts

-I want to introduce you to the term Paka, or the stage where the cooking has to be stopped to create a desirable outcome.
-Many oil preparations can be spoiled if we don’t learn to pay attention to Paka.- To check the stage of PaKa, you look at the sediments at the bottom of the copper pot.
+I want to introduce you to the term “Paka,” which refers to the stage at which cooking must be stopped to achieve a desirable outcome.
+Many oil preparations can spoil if we don’t pay attention to Paka.- To check the stage of PaKa, you look at the sediments at the bottom of the copper pot.

 The 3 stages of Paka:

-If the Paka is black and burns, the oil is spoiled and loses all medicated properties.
+At this stage, the residue is hard and sandy, and the oils are used externally. ( Abdyangas).
+If the Paka is black and burns, the oil is spoiled and loses all medicinal properties.

 Recipe for Pinda Thalia

-This oil works miracles in rheumatism, gout, pain due to inflammation, tendonitis, and, generally, removing toxins from the joints.
+This oil works miracles for rheumatism, gout, and inflammation-related pain, including tendonitis, and generally removes toxins from the joints.
 It is used externally.

 Ingredients